Turn it off

 Our campaign to improve air quality

-Our campaign, launched in 2019 and supported by Public Health England, aims to help improve local air quality across southern Oxfordshire by asking drivers to turn off their engines when they are not driving.
+Our campaign aims to help improve local air quality across southern Oxfordshire by asking drivers to turn off their engines when they are not driving.

 Keeping the engine running – known as idling – while parked at the side of the road, sitting in traffic, or waiting to collect someone, contributes to an increase in levels of air pollutants.